 - Within 30 days: If the product doesn’t meet the required standards, you’re entitled to a full refund, provided you notify the seller within 30 days of receiving the item.

 - After 30 days but within 6 months: If an issue arises within this period, the retailer must offer you a repair or replacement.
 If these options don’t resolve the problem, you can claim a refund.
-However, the retailer may deduct a reasonable amount to account for the use of the product.
+If a refund is due after a repair or replacement has been attempted, the retailer may be entitled to make a reasonable deduction for use.

 - After 6 months: You can still make a claim, but the burden of proof shifts to you.
 This means you’ll need to demonstrate the fault existed at the time of purchase, or that the product was not fit for its intended purpose or as described from the outset.